kartgoel/HydraDocumentation/docs/labeler.rst

 Parameter
 ~~~~~~~~~~~~

-- ``cell``: An HTML element represting the cell image to be painted.
+- ``cell``: An HTML element representing the cell image to be painted.

 Example Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~